valeriupredoi/bgcval2/README.md

 The command to run it is `analysis_timeseries --jobID jobID --keys key`, where jobID is one or more mass jobIDs, such a `u-ab123`.
-The key is one or more pre-defined key, which generates a list of variables.
+The key is one or more pre-defined keys, which generates a list of variables.

 Key | What it is | Description